jhare113/running_predictor/running_project_notebook.md

 ![](running_project_notebook_files/figure-gfm/final_race_model_2-2.png)<!-- -->

-It seems to be that a simple model taking into account only race distance,the number of kilometers I trained, and their intersection with each other has the most explanatory power.
+It seems to be that a simple model taking into account only race distance,the number of kilometers I trained has the most explanatory power.